 What do we mean by bullying?
-Bullying is behaviour by an individual or group, usually repeated over time, that hurts another individual or group, either physically or emotionally.
-Any behaviour that a reasonable bystander would say was intended to hurt or upset the victim is wrong andcould constitute bullying, including complicity that may fall short of participating directly in the bullying.
+Bullying is behaviour by an individual or group, usually but not always repeated over time, that hurts another individual or group, either physically or emotionally.
+Any behaviour that a reasonable bystander would say was intended to hurt or upset the victim is wrong and could constitute bullying, including complicity that may fall short of participating directly in the bullying.
 It is no justification that the perpetrator says or believes that the victim is not upset or hurt by his or her actions or words.